-Will County to pay $2.75 million settlement over 2022 fatal shooting
+Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 Will County Sheriff’s Office in Joliet on Monday, Feb.
 3, 2025 in Joliet.

-Walker’s death occurred on May 10, 2022.
-But it would take two-and-half years for a decision on whether Allen should face any charges.
+Walker’s death occurred May 10, 2022, but it would take two and a half years for a decision on whether Allen should face any charges.

-That decision was placed in the hands of a special grand jury, which decided last January not to charge Allen.
-The panel considered evidence presented to them by Will County State’s Attorney James Glasgow’s Office.
+That decision was placed in the hands of a special grand jury, that decided in January not to charge Allen.
+The panel considered evidence presented by Will County State’s Attorney James Glasgow’s office.

-While Allen will not face criminal prosecution, his actions nevertheless led to a federal lawsuit that Will County will now pay a $2.75 million settlement to avoid further legal costs.
+Although Allen will not face criminal prosecution, his actions led to a federal lawsuit in which Will County now will pay a $2.75 million settlement to avoid further legal costs.

 A copy of the settlement agreement was obtained by The Herald-News in response to a Freedom of Information Act request.